NethminiKarunarathne/NethminiKarunarathne/README.md

-I’m NethminiKarunarathne
+-I’m NethminiKarunarathne
-I’m interested in Game Development and AI
+-I’m interested in Game Development and AI
- I’m currently an Engineering student at UOP.
+-I’m currently an Engineering student at UOP.

 <!---
 NethminiKarunarathne/NethminiKarunarathne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.